What is Private Cloud | Corporate Cloud | Internal Cloud

 A public cloud is where the independent, third-party provider, such as Amazon Web Services (AWS) or Microsoft Azure, maintains the compute resources that customers can access over the Internet.
 Public cloud clients share these resources; a model is known as a multi-tenant environment.
-A public cloud offers the opportunity for cost savings through the use of computing as a “utility” means clients only pay for the resources they use.
+A public cloud offers the opportunity for cost savings through computing as a “utility,” which means clients only pay for the resources they use.

 Difference between Private Cloud vs. Hybrid Cloud

-A hybrid cloud deployment requires the high level of compatibility between the underlying software and services used by both public and private clouds.
+A hybrid cloud deployment requires a high level of compatibility between the underlying software and services used by both public and private clouds.

-A hybrid cloud is suitable for the businesses with highly dynamic workloads, as well as companies that deal in the big data processing.
-In each scenario, the business can divide the workloads between the clouds for efficiency, dedicating host sensitive workloads to a private cloud, and more demanding, less particular distributed computing tasks to a public cloud.
+A hybrid cloud is suitable for businesses with highly dynamic workloads, as well as companies that deal in big data processing.
+In each scenario, the business can divide the workloads between the clouds for efficiency, dedicating host-sensitive workloads to a private cloud and more demanding, less particular distributed computing tasks to a public cloud.

 In return for its flexibility, a hybrid model sacrifices some of the total control of a private cloud and some of the simplicity and convenience of a public cloud.